SARRA-cropmodels/SARRA-data-download/README.md

 The downloaded and prepared data will be stored in the `./data/3_output/` path.

+**TAMSAT data download**

+    cd SARRA_data-download
+    python get_TAMSAT_data.py

+This script automatically downloads TAMSAT v3.1 data for the whole month of the last AgERA5 available date, every day at 12:00 PM.
+For example, if the current date is 2022-09-15, the last available date in AgERA5 will be 2022-09-07, thus, the script will download all TAMSAT data from 2022-09-01 to 2022-09-07.
+Download is performed by default on an extent covering all West Africa (29°N,-20°E to 3.5°N,26°E).
+Retrieved variables is `rfe_filled`.
+Output files will be daily geotiffs, as required to run SARRA-O.

+The downloaded and cropped data will be stored in the `./data/3_output/` path.

 # ASSETS :
 This repo also hosts a downscaled iSDAsoil soil texture class (USDA system) (https://zenodo.org/record/4094616#.Y0RBArTP1mN) to be used with SARRA.
 Downscaling was performed from the 0-20cm depth classification, at 4km resolution, aligned with TAMSAT raster files.
 Values were converted to SARRA-O soil type format, a 7 to 8 digit integer where the 6 last digits must be zeroes, and the first digits are the USDA soil code corresponding to the soil characteristics described in the `./data/csvTypeSol/` folder of SARRA-O executable file.
 Also, the null category value was replaced from 255 in iSDA to 0 in SARRA format.
 This asset can be found in `./soil_maps/` path.